Electronic consultation

 Electronic consultation is an aspect of telemedicine which involves remote communication between patients and clinicians, or between clinicians and specialists.

 E-consult was one of the earlier applications which primary care physicians could use to consult specialists.
-Dermatology lent itself to this approach as pictures could be sent for examination in a specialist centre in a process analogous to the well-established treatment of pathological specimens.
+Teledermatology lent itself to this approach as pictures could be sent for examination in a specialist centre in a process analogous to the well-established treatment of pathological specimens.
 The widespread use of electronic health records is reducing the need for specialist applications of this kind.
 There is developing interest in the application of such techniques in mental health.
-See remote therapy.

 Consultation applications

 Getting an appointment with care specialists can be difficult.
-But electronic consultation has stepped in to provide medical diagnosis or evaluation that can be carried out over the phone from the comfort of your home.
-Your healthcare provider can easily place a voice or video call to you, engage you with some test questions, analyze symptoms of ailments, treat and manage them.
+But electronic consultation has stepped in to provide medical diagnosis or evaluation that can be carried out over the phone.
+A healthcare provider can make a voice or video call to the patient, engage them with some test questions, analyze symptoms of ailments, treat and manage them.
 Improved technology has made electronic consultation easier, even for those who don't consider themselves computer savvy.
-You can use electronic consultation through online platforms or mobile apps and request a virtual visit with doctors, practitioners, and therapists.
+Electronic consultation can be used through online platforms or mobile apps, requesting a virtual visit with doctors, practitioners, and therapists.

 The patient arranges an interview, generally by video, with a clinician, generally a general practitioner: